 Following the departure of Dr. Ron Susek in 2013, Antrim BIC embarked on a new Team model of Leadership that has been working extremely well.
 Pastor Buck Besecker was hired as a consultant to help the staff and congregation move forward with this plan of leadership.
 Pastor Besecker worked with the Board and Staff of Antrim for two years and was instrumental in leading Antrim Church into the Team style of leadership.
 The Pastor of Worship Arts, Rob Gowing, assumed an Administrative role and, in 2014, assumed the position of Board Chairman.
 Pastor Matt Sargent moved into the position of Preaching and Small Groups Pastor.
 Pastor Ky Searcy remained the position of Pastor of Congregational Care.
 Sarah Layton continued in her role of part-time Children’s Ministry Director and Stacy Britner was hired as a part-time Children’s Ministry Assistant.
 Brent Hey was hired as our part-time Youth Ministry Director.
 In 2015, Brent’s position became full-time as our Youth Ministry continued to grow.
 Tammy Weller was hired as Office Administrator in 2013 and Kaitlyn Miller joined the staff in 2015 as the part-time Office Assistant.
 In 2016, Matt Sargent and his family moved from the area and stepped down as our Preaching Pastor.
 Pastor Adam Meredith was hired to fill this role and we are excited as he joins our Antrim staff team.
 In 2017, Pastor Ky Searcy retired after serving the Antrim Congregation for 24 years.
 Pastor Casey Hurst join our team as our new Pastor of Congregational Care.
 In 2018, we added two new positions to the growing staff: Allison Trobaugh was hired as our Director of Women’s Ministries and Natalie Stein as our Clearance Coordinator.

 Our Antrim family continues to grow as we welcomed many new families and continue to offer several ministries including our Food Bank.
 Connections Cafe, Antrim Church Community Builders, DivorceCare, and GriefShare, REAL ministry for young families, and our Antrim mobile app.
-In 2018, we were excited to start a live stream of our services and added a third service at 11:00 am in our Sanctuary.
-The new service included a recorded message from our live stream with our Traditional music.
+In 2018, we were excited to start a live stream of our services.

 We are praising God for this continued growth.
 We are excited to see where God is going to lead us in the coming year.